openalloc/SwiftSimpleTree/README.md

 - `init(value: T)`: Initialize a new tree (containing the specified value at the root)

-- `func addChild(forValue: T) -> Node`: Append a new node (containing the specified value) to our list of children
+- `func addChild(for: T) -> Node`: Append a new node (containing the specified value) to our list of children

 #### Node Retrieval

+- `func getChildren(excludeValues: ValueSet) -> [Node]`: Fetch the child nodes of the node.
+Optional list of values for children to be excluded, along with their progeny.
+Traversal is breadth-first.

+- `func getChildren(maxDepth: Int, excludeValues: ValueSet) -> [Node]`: Fetch the child nodes of the node.
+Optional list of values for children to be excluded, along with their progeny.
+Traversal is depth-first, with optional limit.

 - `func getParent(excludeValues: ValueSet) -> Node?`: Return the immediate parent node, if any.
 Optional list of parent values to be excluded.
 A match will cause this function to return nil.

 - `func getParents(maxDepth: Int, excludeValues: ValueSet) -> [Node]`: Return the parent nodes, starting with immediate parent.
 Optional list of parent values to be excluded.
 A match will exclude further ancestors.
 Optional limit on depth.

-- `func getChildren(maxDepth: Int, excludeValues: ValueSet) -> [Node]`: Fetch child nodes.
+- `func getAll(excludeValues: ValueSet) -> [Node]`: Fetch the node and its child nodes.
 Optional list of values for children to be excluded, along with their progeny.
-Traversal is depth-first, with optional limit.
+Traversal is breadth-first.

+#### Node Search

+- `func getFirst(for: T) -> Node?`: Traverse from the current node to find the first node with the specified value.
+Traversal is breadth-first.

+- `func getFirstChild(for: T) -> Node?`: Traverse the children from the current node to find the first child (grandchild, etc.) with the specified value.
+Traversal is breadth-first.

 #### Iterators